dentsucreativestudio/2025-durex-ooh/README.md

 1. Go to the `images/` folder in the repository:
    👉 [https://github.com/dentsucreativestudio/2025-durex-ooh/tree/main/images](https://github.com/dentsucreativestudio/2025-durex-ooh/tree/main/images)
 2. Click **Add file** > **Upload files**.
-3. Drag and drop your JPG, PNG, or GIF files.
+3. Drag and drop your JPG files.
 4. Click **Commit changes** at the bottom.

 ✅ Supported formats: `.jpg`, `.jpeg`, // please try to keep the images below than 2Mb filesize.